 Our Father wants us to lay ourselves aside daily, dedicating ourselves to him and living His way of life.
 The rest of Romans 12 gives us some examples of how we can sacrifice ourselves on a daily basis.
 Below are just a few of them.

 We can sacrifice ourselves by not living to conform to this evil world (Romans 12:2), by being transformed by a renewing of our minds, and by proving what is the good and acceptable and perfect will of God.
 We can also strive not to be vain and self-centered but in humility serve others with whatever gifts we possess (verses 3 - 8).

 We also should not pretend to love but sincerely do so as Jesus loved us (Romans 12:9).
-To be a sacrifice pleasing to God, will also need to reject evil and hold fast to what is right and good, and finally to serve others based on their needs not ours (verse 15).
+To be a sacrifice pleasing to God, will also need to reject evil and hold fast to what is right and good, and finally to serve others based on their needs not ours.

 Rather than giving our physical life as a one-time offering (like an animal at Jerusalem's temple), a Christian is to offer themselves daily to serve God and love his fellow man.
-We do this not by being self-centered or doing things just to please our own wills.
+We should not be doing things based on our own self-centered will or strictly to please ourselves.

 We are to be focused on benefitting and blessing others by living the way of God as defined in the Bible (Hebrews 10:20).
 As a believer sacrifices themselves in this way, each day, they become more and more like God (Matthew 5:48).